Anxiety Therapy in Summit, NJ & Online

 Anxiety can be protective—it’s your mind’s way of saying, “Watch out, that might be scary,” or “This might not turn out well for you.”

 But lately, you’ve started to notice that anxiety is showing up more frequently.
 Instead of protecting you, it’s holding you back.

-It’s preventing you from being the kind of person, parent, partner, or professional you want to be.
+Anxiety can make it especially difficult to initiate or adapt to life’s changes.
 Even positive changes can stir up fear and self-doubt, making it hard to move forward.

 Transitions that challenge your sense of identity can feel particularly overwhelming, leaving you uncertain, guilty, or frustrated.